apebl/linux-convertible/README.md

 ## Features

-- Auto-rotation
+- Auto-rotation and rotation lock (if DE doesn't provide it)
-- Rotation lock
+- Orientation handlers
 - Auto-maximizing windows in tablet mode
 - Toggle between laptop and tablet mode manually
 - Recovering xrandr orientation and scaling from abnormal xrandr changes